NYULibraries/viewer_photo/Photo_Publishing_Workflow.md

 The user publishing the images does the following.

 ##### Mongodb backup
 This is before import.
-This is on the host that contain the mongodb hosts.
+This is on the host that contain the mongo databases.

 ### On the host which has the viewer_photo script
 * Once a ticket is assigned to the user, they get a list of SEs from the JIRA ticket.
 The user  creates a directory with the jira ticket as its name.
 For ex: DLTSIMAGES-226 on the host where the viewer_photo scripts are run.